-Foot Surgeon Services Performed by Dr. Hubbard in NJ
+Foot Surgery Performed by Dr. Hubbard in New Jersey

 We depend on their feet to hold us upright, keep us balanced, and to make it possible to move ourselves from one place to another.
 For most people, the feet do a remarkable job on all three fronts throughout their lives.
 Because the feet are in weight-bearing use so much of the time, however, foot problems severe enough to require surgery from a foot surgeon are quite common.